geerlingguy/ansible-role-ntp/README.md

 The default NTP driftfile should be correct for your distribution, but there are some cases where you may want to override the default.

+    ntp_restart_enabled: true

+Set to true to add the capability for ntp service to recover from a failed status in case, for eg. a machine has been shutdown for a long period.

+    ntp_service_config_file: /lib/systemd/system/ntp.service

+The path to the NTP serivce file.
+The default is `/lib/systemd/system/ntp.service` for most platforms.

     ntp_area: ''

 Set the [NTP Pool Area](http://support.ntp.org/bin/view/Servers/NTPPoolServers) to use.
 Defaults to none, which uses the worldwide pool.